igorauad/gr-dvbs2rx/docs/usage.md

 ## Processing the MPEG Transport Stream

 The MPEG Transport Stream layer is beyond the scope of this project.
-For example, the DVB-S2 Rx application only aims to output the MPEG TS stream for an external application instead of handling the MPEG stream itself.
+The DVB-S2 Rx application only aims to output the MPEG TS stream for an external application instead of handling the MPEG stream itself.
 Likewise, the Tx application takes a fully-formatted TS stream on its input and does not modify the TS stream at all.

 A recommended application to handle the MPEG TS layer is the `tsp` tool from the [TSDuck](https://tsduck.io) toolkit.
 The following example demonstrates how you can pipe the output from `dvbs2-rx` into `tsp`.

-**Example 8**:
+### Example 10
 ```
 cat example.ts | dvbs2-tx | dvbs2-rx --out-fd 3 3>&1 1>&2 | \
   tsp -P mpe --pid 32 --udp-forward --local-address 127.0.0.1 -O drop